2017-18 Tuition, Fees and Living Expenses

 About This Estimate

 The above figures are based on the assumption that the student lives in a residence hall and has a meal plan.
 (Single undergraduate students with less than 60 credit hours are required to live on campus unless they are 21 years of age or older.
 Those who have completed at least 60 credit hours have the option of living off campus.)
-For more information about enrolling in Wildcat Pay Plan, click here.

 This estimate does not include expenses such as travel to and from one's home country, vacation travel, personal expenses, clothing or the support of additional persons.
 Note: It is important to understand that tuition increases each year and that living and insurance expenses may increase each year as well.

 Scholarships for International Students